 #9 How Long Can the Goldador Live?

-Despite their risk of developing the aforementioned health conditions, the Golden Lab can live between 11 and 14 years.
+Despite their risk of developing the aforementioned health conditions, as mentioned also in the first paragraph the Golden Lab can live between 10 and 12 years.

 To give your best friend the best chance at living for as long as possible, make sure you’re providing them with high-quality dog food and regularly taking them to the vet.